 No abs, no back!!!

 So what lessons might be drawn from this?
 You have to keep in mind that top line reinforcement will only come after toning the ventral line.
-Also keep in mind that the dorsal chain has to be relaxed in order to get the ventral chain properly functioning.
-Both chains have to work together.
+Also, remember that the dorsal chain has to be relaxed in order to get the ventral chain properly functioning.
+Both have to work together.